jasondsouza35/ToDo-app/README.md

 # readme
 Have a lot of things to do but don't know where to start?
 Try organizing them with a ToDo list!

 This is a ToDo list I made with HTML, CSS, JavaScript and React.
-If you want to test it yourself here is the link: https://todo-app-jasondsouza35.netlify.app/!
+Here's the link if you'd like to test it yourself: https://todo-app-jasondsouza35.netlify.app/!